utility-toolbox/roff/docs/roff.5.md

 ### Subsections

-As with [sections](#sections), a subsection should also be written in uppercase.
-Otherwise, you are free to label them as you like.
+You are free to label them as you like.

 ```markdown
 ### SUBSECTION